towerviewhealth/securitypolicies/source/sections/introduction.md

 The result of segmentation strategies employed by TowerView Health effectively create RFC 1918, or dedicated, private segmented and separated networks and IP spaces, for each healthplan customer.

 Additionally, IPtables is used on each each server for logical segmentation.
 IPtables is configured to restrict access to only justified ports and protocols.
-TowerView Health has implemented strict logical access controls so that only authorized personnel (specify?) are given access to the internal management servers.
+TowerView Health has implemented strict logical access controls so that only authorized personnel are given access to the internal management servers.
 The environment is configured so that data is transmitted from the load balancers to the application servers over an SSL encrypted session.

 The Nginx servers, machine server, Kibana servers are externally facing and accessible via the Internet.
 The database servers, where the ePHI resides, are located on the internal TowerView Health network and can only be accessed directly over an SSH connection through the production host.
-The access to the internal database is restricted to a limited number of personnel and strictly controlled to only those personnel with a business justified reason (does this need to be specified?).
+The access to the internal database is restricted to a limited number of personnel and strictly controlled to only those personnel with a business justified reason.
 Remote access to the internal servers is not accessible except through the load balancers and bastion host.

 ## Version Control